 First port of call was the pre-Hugo party.
-Now it so happens that I had made sure that we tried hard to get the word out about Neil not wanting to do any signings.
-Kevin had even made a major announcement opening at the ceremonies.
+Now it so happens that I had made sure that we tried hard to get the word out about Neil not wanting to do any signings. had even made a major Kevin announcement at the opening ceremonies.
 So what happens when we arrive at the party?
 The person doing the door check thrusts two books under Neil's nose.
-Well, maybe she missed all of the announcements, but I was mortified anyway.
+Well. missed maybe she all of announcements, but I was mortified anyway.
 Neil, of course, was perfectly professional as always.